slk5611/slk5611/README.md

 };
 ```

-I’m a **Senior Full-Stack Developer with a strong focus on Node.js**, and I’ve spent years building end-to-end web applications using the **MERN stack**.
+I’m a **Senior Full-Stack Developer with a strong focus on Node.js**, and I’ve spent years building end-to-end web applications using the **MEAN stack**.
 I genuinely enjoy solving real-world problems, learning along the way, and turning ideas into products people can actually rely on.
 Whether I’m shaping a clean, intuitive front end or building a scalable and stable backend, I care about writing good code and delivering solutions that truly work.

 ---